zbear0808/midi-clj/README.md

     (use 'midi)

-    ; Once you know the correct device names for your devices you can save the ; step of opening up the GUI chooser by putting a unique part of the name ; as an argument to midi-in or midi-out.
-The first device with a name that ; matches with lookup is returned.
-    (def ax (midi-in "axiom"))

-    ; Connect ins and outs easily
-    (midi-route keyboard phat-synth)

-    ; Trigger a note (note 40, velocity 100)
-    (midi-note-on phat-synth 40 100)
-    (Thread/sleep 500)
+    ;; in this example "mtc" is the name of the midi port, on windows i'm using LoopMidi to create an open port (-> (midi-out "mtc")
+        (start-mtc))
+    ;; example code to move position and playback speed (swap! !vars assoc
+         :speed-multiplier 2
+         :base-millis 10000
-    (midi-note-off phat-synth 0)
+         :steps 0)

-    ; Or the short-hand version to start and stop a note (midi-note phat-synth 40 100 500)

-    ; And the same thing with a sequence of notes (midi-play phat-synth [40 47 40] [80 50 110] [250 500 250])
+    ;; example fn you might call after playback of your song is over (defn move-to-beginning []
+      (swap! !vars assoc
+             :base-millis 0
+             :steps 0
+             :offset-millis 0
+             :paused? true))

 ### Project Info:

-I have not uploaded this fork anywhere yet, so it cannot just be added to yout `deps.edn` file or `project.clj`
+I have not uploaded this fork anywhere yet, so it cannot just be added to yout `deps.edn` file or `project.clj`, if anyone asks I'll learn how to use maven and upload it, but i'm lazy and don't wanna learn it if nobody is ever gonna use it other than me.

 #### Source Repository
 Downloads and the source repository can be found on GitHub: